Article based on a lecture kept at the International Yoga Congress, Bucharest, 25th of November 2012 by Johanes Dragonoff.

 Bruno was tortured for nine years by the Inquisition in an attempt to make him agree that the universe was finite.
 He refused to change his views and was burned at a stake in the year 1600.

 Also the question of the smallest unit of space and time is still open.
-From quantum physics there rises a limit to the smallest possible meaningful extension of space and time (so called Planck scale, approximately 10-35 meters and 10-43 seconds).
+From quantum physics the theories have raised a limit to the smallest possible meaningful extension of space and time (so called Planck scale, approximately 10-35 meters and 10-43 seconds).
 What lies beneath this scale is a mystery still.
 A fractal-like geometry is also conceivable, even without lower boundaries.

 Modern physics is based on mathematics.
 In the heart of its analytical tools are differential and integral calculus based largerly on the ideas and formulations by Newton and Leibniz in the 1670's.
 These rely on infinitesimal scenarios, variables approaching infinitely small or large values, or approaching a target arbitrarily close (reaching thus a so called limit).
 For many mathematicians infinities are just handy tools, regarded as not really existing, nor problematic or challenging to the philosophical premises.
 Yet physicist are sometimes bumping into infinities as a result of formulas applied to some specific situations like getting an infinite energy density when approaching the point-like center of an electron that is surrounded by a cloud a virtual photons or the infinite curvature of space around matter that is collapsed into a singularity with the gravitational implosion of a star (black holes).
 In these situations physicists are drawing a border around infinity, a safety zone to keep the results finite and meaningful (e.g. renormalization in quantum mechanics).
 Infinities and singularities rising as results from equations would wreck the predictive power and meaningfulness of those equations in similar manner as contradictions would nullify a logical argument (unless indirectly used in reductio ad absurdum).
 So the concept of infinity provides a powerful tool but also a challenging adversary for the analytic mind.